Clover Forest

-Clover Forest, is a historic mansion, and former plantation house built starting in 1761 and located in Goochland, Virginia.
-The mansion lies in a large bend of the James River, and is an authentically restored in a Federal-style with portions of the architecture dating to Pre-American Revolutionary Period.
+Clover Forest is a historic mansion and former plantation house built starting in 1761 and located in Goochland, Virginia.
+The mansion lies in a large bend of the James River, and is an authentically restored in a Federal-style with portions of the architecture dating to Pre–American Revolutionary Period.

 The location of the property is part of what has been called the "Golden Horseshoe", with former plantation houses creating a horseshoe-shape from east to west, including Blythewood, Orapax, Bolling Hall, Pocahontas, Dungeness 1931, Rock Castle, Deer Lodge, Mannsville, Bolling Island, Snowden, Clover Forest, Howard's Neck, Harrison's Elk Hill, and Jefferson's Elk Hill.

-Since 2003, Clover Forest has been operated as a bed and breakfast as well as event venue.
+Since 2003, Clover Forest operates as a private event venue.

 Pre–history (1714–1761)

 In 1714, the land on which Clover Forest stands was initially included within 2000 acre patented by Charles Fleming, extending along the upper James River from what were developed as Rock Castle to Elk Island farms.
 Bolling Island was also developed along the river.
 This territory was eventually divided and developed as the neighboring estates of Rock Castle, Snowden, and Howard’s Neck, and the site of Elk Island.
 Because of the later colonial and antebellum history of this area, as well as several extant properties, it has been proposed for designation as Fleming's Part Rural Historic District in a 2003 architectural survey prepared for the state's Department of Historic Resources.

 Fleming was unable to develop it rapidly enough, and portions "fell back" to the Crown of England.
 In 1739/1740 Lieutenant Governor William Gooch authorized the sale of 2590 acre for £13 to John Woodson, Gentleman.
 Woodson split the purchase with Joseph Dabbs, but Woodson and Dabbs failed "to make such cultivation and improvements" to the land as required, and the land reverted again to the Crown.

 In 1745, the land was sold again, for £13 to Philip Webber.
 Webber could not fulfill his obligations for development and again the land reverted.
 It was resold, this time for £11 15/-, to Arthur Hopkins in 1753.
 Hopkins apparently accomplished more with the land; under his ownership only a portion reverted to the Crown.